Mohamed El Ghanem: Mohamed El Ghanem's detention without charge in Switzerland

 In 2000, Dr. El Ghanem fled Egypt in the plane of Swiss Foreign Minister Joseph Deiss.

 In 2001, Dr. El Ghanem received refugee status from the Swiss government.

 In 2002, Dr. El Ghanem claims Swiss secret services began aggressively recruiting him as an informant to spy on prominent local Muslim community figures, notably Geneva imam Hani Ramadan.
 At the time, a large-scale operation of spying on the Geneva-based imam called "Operation Memphis" was in-play.
-To the chagrin of the Swiss security services, Mr. El Ghanem refused to collaborate as an informant.
+To the chagrin of the Swiss security services, Dr. El Ghanem refused to collaborate as an informant.
 As a result of his refusal, he claimed to have received severe harassment and threats by the same Swiss secret service officials.
 In response, Dr. El Ghanem filed charges against the Geneva police for the harassment.
 Dr. El Ghanem then claims he was menaced to remove the harassment charges he had filed.

 The harassment continued repeatedly and without pause.
 Dr. El Ghanem alleged that informants were being used in the harassment, most of them migrants.

 In 2003, Dr. El Ghanem called journalist Robert Fisk in Beirut and told him of the threats and harassment he'd received from the Swiss secret services.
 Robert Fisk knew Dr. El Ghanem from Egypt; had previously written articles about his Egyptian government persecution.

 In 2005, Dr. El Ghanem was seated in the restaurant-cafeteria of the University of Geneva, where he was studying to gain equivalence of his law degree from the University of Rome.
 Dr. El Ghanem was allegedly attacked by a Somali migrant; Dr. El Ghanem claimed he waved a butter knife at the migrant to ward him away.
-Police suddenly appeared and rather than defending Dr. El Ghanem, Geneva Police arrested Mr. El Ghanem, claiming he had attacked the migrant with the knife.
+Police suddenly appeared and rather than defending Dr. El Ghanem, Geneva Police arrested him, claiming he had attacked the migrant with the knife.
 Subsequent to this, Dr. El Ghanem was arrested and held without charge, for several weeks.
 Written reports of the Geneva Police claim that Dr. El Ghanem had attacked and "placed a knife in the abdomen" of the migrant.
-Years later, the Geneva Police officer-in-charge of the case would admit fault with his own official Police report.
+Years later, the Geneva Police officer in charge of the case would admit fault with his own official Police report.